ESG Management

 Verifying and Identifying Material ESG Issues

-The ENEOS Group identifies material ESG issues every year based on various guidelines as well as the assessment items and weightings of ESG assessment organizations.
+The Group identifies material ESG issues every year based on various guidelines as well as the assessment items and weightings of ESG assessment organizations.

 Identification Procedure for Material ESG Issues

-Material ESG Issues Identified for Fiscal 2024
+Material ESG Issues for Fiscal 2025

-Category Material ESG issues
+Category Material ESG issues ESG items

-Social Ensuring safety / Health enhancement
+Social (S) Strengthening safety Ensuring safety

-Governance Compliance
+Compliance

-Social Compliance with international principles on human rights
+Compliance with international principles on human rights

 Status of Responses to Material ESG Issues